FedEx Routes For Sale Prairieville, Hammond, Pontchatoula, Baton Rouge, Louisiana

 What type of vehicle do I need?

 The current owner runs this business with 13 vehicles ranging from P-700’s and P-1000’s, on average with a 150k miles per vehicle.
 Owner estimates the vehicles to be worth $270,000.
 All vehicles will be paid for free and clear for the new owner with the purchase of the new route.
-When considering additional vehicle lease or purchases for FedEx Routes, Routes For Sale recommends Bush Trucks.
+When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 Does the company provide a fuel incentive?